 Types of Industrial Humidifiers

-High-pressure fogging is another type of adiabatic method which is ideal for HVAC installations requiring over 200 lbs of water per hour.
+High-pressure fogging is another type of adiabatic method with many commercial, industrial, and agricultural applications, for instance, fog humidification systems are ideal for HVAC installations requiring over 200 lbs of water per hour.
 This method is gaining in popularity due to its low operating cost, low environmental impact, controllability, and ease of incorporation into existing HVAC installations.
 This is why HVAC systems are becoming a more popular aspect of the process.

 Figure 1 “The Energy Cost Comparison Chart” shows the energy costs for various humidification systems, taking the cost of power at ten cents per KW hour for 3500 hours of operation, with 1000 lb per hour moisture output.

 Fog systems inject a fine spray of purified water into the airflow.
 Most of the water spray evaporates, so it both cools and humidifies the airflow.
 There is usually not sufficient time for all the water droplets to evaporate, so a droplet filter is installed downstream of the fog nozzles.
 Un-evaporated fog droplets collect on the filter and the captured water is drained away.
 The fog nozzles are installed downstream of the heating coil to ensure there is always enough heat for evaporation of the water spray.

 When calculating the system needs there are several factors to consider including:

 - The desired temperature and humidity in the conditioned space.